moq-wg/moq-transport/draft-ietf-moq-transport.md

 A relay MUST NOT reorder or drop objects received on a multi-object stream when forwarding to subscribers, unless it has application specific information.

-Relays MAY aggregate authorized subscriptions for a given track when multiple subscribers request the same track.
+Relays SHOULD aggregate authorized subscriptions for a given track when multiple subscribers request the same track, using SUBSCRIBE_UPDATE when new subscriptions change the aggregate properties.
 Subscription aggregation allows relays to make only a single upstream subscription for the track.
 The published content received from the upstream subscription request is cached and shared among the pending subscribers.